jeffreykegler/personal/timeline.md

 # 1955: Work begins on the IT compiler

 At Purdue,
-A team including Alan Perlis
+a team including Alan Perlis
 and Joseph Smith
 begins work on the IT compiler.
 <!--